-Legendary Mississippi State baseball coach Ron Polk, the winningest coach in any sport in the history of the Southeastern Conference, enters his fifth season as UAB's volunteer assistant coach.
+Legendary Mississippi State baseball coach Ron Polk, the winningest coach in any sport in the history of the Southeastern Conference, enters his seventh season as UAB's volunteer assistant coach.
 Polk came to UAB in the summer of 2008 after announcing his retirement from the Mississippi State program.

 "It has been a personal highlight in life for me to be able to learn under Coach Polk in the 80's at Mississippi State and now work with him again at UAB," head coach Brian Shoop said.
 "I have more respect for Coach Polk than any coach in college baseball.
 No one has had more of an influence on our game and on countless young coaches, including myself.
 Our players love him and appreciate the sacrifices he makes to be involved with the UAB baseball program.
 We are better in so many ways because of Coach's decision to donate his time to Blazer baseball."